Nord Stream 2: Baltic Sea offshore pipeline

 Nord Stream 2 starts at the Slavyanskaya compressor station near Ust-Luga port, located 2.8 km south-east of the village of Bolshoye Kuzyomkino (Narvusi) in the Kingiseppsky District of the Leningrad Oblast, in the historical Ingria close to the Estonian border.
 A 3.2 km onshore pipeline runs from the compressor station to the landfall at the Kurgalsky Peninsula on the shore of Narva Bay.
 The landfall point in Kolganpya (Kolkanpää) at the Soikinsky Peninsula was considered as an alternative.

 Except for the Russian section, the route of Nord Stream 2 follows mainly the route of Nord Stream 1.
 From the Russian landfall, a 114 km section runs through Russian territorial waters to the Finnish exclusive economic zone.
 The Finnish section is 374 km and the following section in the Swedish exclusive economic zone is 510 km long.

 The 147 km Danish sections runs on the Danish continental shelf southeast of Bornholm.
 The German part of the pipeline consists of 85 km of offshore pipeline and 29 km onshore pipeline connecting the landfall with the Nord Stream 2 receiving terminal.
 Nord Stream 2 has two parallel lines, each with a capacity of 27.5 e9m3 of natural gas per year.

-Middle and Western European pipelines
+German onshore pipelines

 Nord Stream 2 is connected to the NEL pipeline and European Gas Pipeline Link (EUGAL), which runs largely parallel to the OPAL pipeline.